brianz/blog/content/post/serverless-part-iv.md

 ServerlessError: This plugin could not be found: serverless-meta-sync
 ```

 Doh!
 We need to install the plugin which makes sense.
-Since we (or our colleauge who setup the
+Since we (or our colleague who setup the
 project, aka me on my MBPro) performed an `npm install --save` of the plugin it'll be in our `package.json`.
 As with
 any node/npm system all we'll need to do is `npm install`: